Troubleshooting Common iPhone Issues

 Solutions:

-- Restart Your iPhone and Router: A simple restart can often resolve connectivity issues.
+- Restart Your iPhone: A simple restart can sometimes resolve charging issues.

 Solutions: